raspberrypi/documentation/remote-access/ssh/android.md

 ##2.
 Connect

-After you’ve saved the new host, you’ll be sent back to the ‘hosts’ screen.
+After you’ve saved the new host, you’ll be sent back to the ‘Hosts’ screen.
 There you’ll find the new entry.
 Make sure your mobile device has WiFi turned on and connected to the same network as your Raspberry Pi.

 Tap the new entry once, when the connection works you’ll see a [security warning](http://www.lysium.de/blog/index.php?/archives/186-How-to-get-ssh-server-fingerprint-information.html).
 Don’t worry: everything is fine.
 Click ‘Connect’.
 You’ll only see this warning the first time Serverauditor connects to a Pi that it hasn’t seen before.